NBC Radio Network: WEAF chain

 The 1926 formation of the National Broadcasting Company was a consolidation and reorganization of earlier network radio operations developed by the American Telephone & Telegraph Company (AT&T) beginning in 1922, in addition to more limited efforts conducted by the "radio group" companies, which consisted of the Radio Corporation of America (RCA) and its corporate owners, General Electric (GE) and the Westinghouse Electric & Manufacturing Company (and, for a period of time, the United Fruit Company).

 Organized radio broadcasting started in the early 1920s, with AT&T soon becoming an industry leader.
 In 1920 and 1921, AT&T concluded a series of patent cross-licensing agreements with the "radio group" companies.
 The "radio group" began negotiating under that name through a cross-licensing agreement between GE and Westinghouse, agreed to on July 1, 1921.
-Under these agreements, AT&T asserted that it held the sole right to sell commercial time on radio stations, which it called "toll broadcasting", although for the next few years the idea of radio advertising would be controversial.
+Under these agreements, AT&T asserted that it held the sole right to sell commercial time on radio stations, which it called "toll broadcasting", although for the next few years the idea of radio advertising remained controversial.
 AT&T also recognized that its longline telephone network could be used to connect radio stations together to form networks to share programming and costs.

 In early 1922, AT&T announced the establishment of a "toll" station in New York City and its intention to develop a nationwide commercial radio network using their Bell System infrastructure.
 The original plan for the "toll" station was to offer the station for leasing to different operators for fees based on the length of airtime and the specific daypart.
 Out of the two New York City stations AT&T set up, WEAF emerged as the more successful and served as the key station for AT&T's network development.
 Although the original plan was to build additional stations throughout the United States, the "broadcasting boom" of 1922 resulted in a total of over 500 assorted broadcasting stations by the end of the year, so AT&T only found it necessary to build one additional outlet, WCAP in Washington, D.C., owned by its Chesapeake & Potomac subsidiary.